rd-io/docker-developer-containers/README.md

 have the ability to run commands as root, or super user.
 This means that `sudo` commands will not work in the tty.

-All material needed to have a basic runtime environment is provided in the container itself.
+All material needed to have a basic devloper environment is provided in the container itself.
 So that the user does not need to edit any other files.

 ## How to Start a Container